 One of Hong Kong’s most vibrant neighbourhoods, Sheung Wan walks the line between tradition and innovation.
-Read on for our best picks in restaurants, street food, fitness studios, and heritage sites.
+Read on for our best picks of restaurants, street food, fitness studios, and heritage sites in Sheung Wan.

 Start the day off right with one of the best Western breakfasts Hong Kong Island has to offer.
 Buzzing with a coffee culture you’ve never seen before, this Castelo Concepts café is perfect for a lazy Sunday morning with your dogs, friends, and family.

 Insider’s Tip: You really can’t go wrong with any of their generously-sized breakfast items.
 Make sure you don’t go home without tasting their wide selection of homemade cookies which are (seriously) to die for.

 Address: 151-155 Hollywood Rd, Tai Ping Shan, Sheung Wan

 Open From: 7am-10pm

 If you’re into clean minimalism and Instagram aesthetics, you’ll love the Cupping Room, known for their small-batch speciality coffee.
 With their neat lines, neutral wooden stools and award-winning baristas, you’re sure to come away feeling refreshed and ready for the day.

 Insider’s Tip: Feeling peckish?
 They do a cracking eggs benedict with smoked salmon and sourdough bread, too.

 Address: Shop LG, The Centre Mark, 287-299 Queen’s Road Central, Sheung Wan

 Open From: Mon-Fri: 8am-5pm; Sat-Sun: 9am-6pm